NooneBug/obsidian_vaults/Entity_typing_sota/denoising/Noise Definition - Overly Specific.md

 Example:

-Kerr graduated from the University of Arizoza in 1988
+Kerr graduated from the University of Arizona in 1988

 Annotations for "Kerr": Person, Coach, Athlete